Real-Time with act-sse

 }

-_vis alwayssnap.event.version— the event store's monotonic stream version is the single source of truth- Single broadcast function — all
+_vissnap.event.version— the event store's stream version is the single source of truth.
+Never invent a version.- One broadcast function — every code path that calls

 If a projection falls back to the broadcast cache on a miss, it reads state that already has event patches applied.
-The projection then re-applies those same patches, corrupting counters and indices.
+Re-applying those same patches corrupts counters and indices.

 // BUG — broadcast cache holds post-event snapshots